 PCAOB supplements guidance on remediation process

-The Public Company Accounting Oversight Board released a supplement Wednesday to its staff guidance on the remediation process for auditing firms that have deficiencies in quality control that need to be fixed.
+The Public Company Accounting Oversight Board released a supplement Wednesday to its staff guidance on the remediation process for auditing firms that have deficiencies in quality control.

 Under the Sarbanes-Oxley Act of 2002 and PCAOB rules, the board can't disclose its criticisms of an audit firm's quality control systems for at least 12 months after the PCAOB's initial publication of its inspection report of the firm.
 During that year-long period, the audit firm is expected to remediate the quality control criticisms identified by PCAOB inspectors.
 If the firm fails to address any identified quality control criticisms to the PCAOB's satisfaction, the board will then disclose those criticisms to the public.
 The revelations can prove to be embarrassing, especially for large firms, and remediating the problems helps firms claim they're addressing the findings.